All Episodes

 Personal accountability decisions.

-Now just take that and apply it.
+Now, just take that and apply it.

-What you kind of just did here is you blamed white people without realizing it for systemic discrimination, and that removes autonomy from a white person to be accountable and also rewarded for their good decisions.
+What you kind of just did here is you blamed white people, without realizing it, for systemic discrimination, and that removes autonomy from a white person to be accountable and also rewarded for their good decisions.

 I'm definitely for reparations.

-See that to me, you said excuse.
+See that to me?

 That sounds like an excuse to me.

-You didn't pay me back.
+You ain't paying me back.

 You ain't paid me for what you owe me.